 Canadian soprano Maeve Palmer has been described in recent reviews as a “brilliant young soprano” and “virtuoso singer”.
-Maeve is a Rebanks Fellow of the Rebanks Family Fellowship and International Performance Residency Program at the Glenn Gould School, and the Soprano Sidgwick Scholar with Orpheus Choir of Toronto (2015-18).
+Maeve is a recent alumna of the Rebanks Fellow of the Rebanks Family Fellowship and International Performance Residency Program at the Glenn Gould School, and the Soprano Sidgwick Scholar program with Orpheus Choir of Toronto (2015-18).
 Maeve is the second prizewinner of the 2017 Eckhardt-Gramatté National Music Competition, and a recent graduate of the Masters of Music in Performance at the University of Toronto, where she studied under Mary Morrison, O.C.
+She is now studying with Lorna MacDonald, in the University of Toronto Opera Program.

 Maeve has performed as a soloist in concert with Opera Atelier, Off-Centre Music, Tapestry Opera, Chorus Niagara, Hamilton Philharmonic Orchestra, Orpheus Choir of Toronto, and on tour with the Eckhardt-Gramatté National Music Competition where she performed such works as Leroux’s Ma belle si tu voulais…, Saariaho’s Leino Laulut, and Ligeti’s Mysteries of the Macabre, with pianist Joy Lee.

 Maeve recently debuted as Queen of the Night, in Toronto City Opera’s production of Mozart’s The Magic Flute, and as soprano soloist in Chorus Niagara’s staged production of Bach’s magnum opus, the St. Matthew’s Passion, under the baton of Robert Cooper.
-Recent performances also include soprano in Schafer’s Hymn to Night with chamber orchestra at the COC Free Concert Series, excerpts from Ariadne auf Naxos, as Zerbinetta, with the Rebanks Family Fellowship Concert Series, and Zerlina (Don Giovanni) with conductor Leslie Dala at the Centre for Opera Studies Italy.
+Recent performances also include soprano in Schafer’s Hymn to Night with chamber orchestra at the COC Free Concert Series, excerpts from Ariadne auf Naxos, as Zerbinetta, with the Rebanks Family Fellowship Concert Series and COC Free Concert Series, Zerlina (Don Giovanni) with conductor Leslie Dala at the Centre for Opera Studies Italy, and Drusilla (L’incoronazione di Poppea), with Peter Leonard at the Berlin Opera Academy.
 Other concert repertoire include soprano soloist in Derek Holman’s Laudes Creationis, Ešenvalds’ Passion and Resurrection, Bach's B minor mass, Britten’s Hymn to St. Cecelia, and Scott MacMillan’s Celtic Mass for the Sea.

 World premieres include Nicole Lizée’s Malfunctionlieder for soprano, piano, and degraded video, Alice Ping Yee Ho’s Three Songs of the Tang Dynasty, Robert Taylor’s Opticks, and Tyler Versluis’s Five poems, for soprano, celli, and harp.